 The NAMMCO Agreement focuses on consolidating and advancing scientific knowledge on marine mammals to better understanding their roles and interactions in the North Atlantic marine ecosystem.
 In 2017 NAMMCO member countries reaffirmed their cooperation through the Nuuk Declaration.

 How we work

 The Commission works through the Council and subsidiary bodies, all of which adhere to the principle of consensus.
-Each member country is represented on all committees of the Commission.
+Each member country has a representative in all committees of the Commission.
 Committees may appoint working groups or expert groups to investigate specific issues.
 An overview of current office bearers can be found here.

 NAMMCO uses both a top-down and bottom-up management approach.
-The work of the Commission and its committees is usually initiated in response to requests for advice or information from member Countries, endorsed by Council and forwarded to the relevant committee(s).
-The scientists and experts advising NAMMCO may become aware of conservation issues that have not yet been addressed by NAMMCO or advances in technologies that are relevant.
+The Commission and its committees usually initiate their work in response to requests for advice or information from member Countries.
+The Council then endorses these requests and forwards them to the relevant committee(s).
+Furthermore, NAMMCO scientists and experts who advise the organization may become aware of conservation issues that NAMMCO has not yet addressed or advances in relevant technologies.
 Proposals concerning future work can be forwarded to the Council, which in response, may charge the relevant committee to consider the issue, so further action can be implemented if necessary.